You know vitamins are good for you — and your skin — but how much do you actually know about vitamin E?

 You’ve probably seen it on the label of some of your skin care products, but you may not know how awesome this antioxidant really is for your epidermis, whether you have sensitive skin mature skin, or dry skin.

-VItamin E has a bunch of benefits for your outer layer, so let’s talk in more detail about what it does, where it comes from, how to use it, what skin types it’s good for, and answer your frequently asked questions about vitamin E.
+Vitamin E has multiple benefits for your outer layer, so let’s talk in more detail about what it does, where it comes from, how to use it, what skin types it’s good for, and answer your frequently asked questions about vitamin E. Peep our video on Vitamin E here, or keep reading:

 IN A NUTSHELL